General Data Protection Regulation legislation (2018)

 • The student (or parent/carer if a minor) will be sent the report via password encrypted email and asked to confirm that the content is accurate and up-to-date.
 You have the right to ask for any sensitive or personal information to be removed/erased.

 • The report is private and confidential; your personal information will not be shared with third parties without your explicit consent.
 A digitally signed password encrypted electronic copy will be sent securely via your personal email so that you can decide how, and with whom, and in what format this report will be shared further.

 •.
-Personal information and papers produced during this assessment will be kept on a password protected computer and in secure storage for 7 years for an adult (or 7 years after turning 18 for a minor) after which point it will be destroyed.
-You may ask for a copy of the report and access to additional personal data, at any time in that period.
+Test papers will be shredded after assessment.
+Reports will be kept on a password protected computer and in secure storage for 7 years for an adult (or 7 years after turning 18 for a minor) after which point it will be destroyed.
+You may ask for a copy of the report and at any time in that period.